-SEN SupportQFT plus the following:

-- Environment is planned taking consideration of vision impairment needs, e.g., playground and classroom layout, display, signage and lighting, use of blinds. - CYP is not facing a window and blinds are drawn to avoid direct sunlight and glare. - CYP and has a clear line of sight to the board sat towards front of class. - CYP must have full access to school trips and learning outside of the classroom. - Consistent whole school staff approach. - Learning materials are available in multiple formats, including large print, and electronic text, to accommodate different levels of visual impairment.

-- Provide enlarged/modified print considering paper size, contrast and font style. - Use of electronic text. - Reasonable adjustment in lessons such as PE, e.g., differentiated lessons and equipment. - Examinations/Assessments access arrangements are considered in advance.
+Quality First Teaching SEN Support QFT plus the following: SEN Support + QFT & SEN Support plus the following: Environment is planned taking consideration of vision impairment needs, e.g., playground and classroom layout, display, signage and lighting, use of blinds.
+CYP is not facing a window and blinds are drawn to avoid direct sunlight and glare.
+CYP and has a clear line of sight to the board - sat towards front of class.
+CYP must have full access to school trips and learning outside of the classroom.
+Consistent whole school staff approach.
+Learning materials are available in multiple formats, including large print, and electronic text, to accommodate different levels of visual impairment.
+Provide enlarged/modified print considering paper size, contrast and font style.
+Use of electronic text.
+Reasonable adjustment in lessons such as PE, e.g., differentiated lessons and equipment.
+Examinations/Assessments access arrangements are considered in advance.
 On-going training, support and advice from the QTVI, tailored to the needs of the child, to enable setting staff to provide a fully inclusive curriculum.
+Strategies Lesson planning should include evidence of different ation to meet the specific vision access needs of any C/YP.
+Advice and strategies provided by the QTVI (Qualifie activities. d Teacher of the Visually Impaired) may be used or i referred to when planning lessons and transition